Private Pilot Weight and Balance — Practice Problems with Worked Solutions

 Landing CG: 105,376 ÷ 2,377 = 44.3 inches aft of datum

-The CG moved slightly forward.
-That’s expected — the fuel arm (48 inches) sits aft of the aircraft’s CG, so burning fuel from that location pulls the CG forward.
-Still within limits at 44.3 inches.
-Legal to land.
+The CG shifted slightly forward — expected, actually.
+The fuel arm at 48 inches sits aft of the aircraft’s CG, so burning fuel from that location nudges the balance point forward.
+Still within limits at landing.
+Legal.

-Here’s why this problem matters: some loading configurations that are legal at takeoff drift out of limits as fuel burns.
-Heavy rear-seat passengers with minimal front-seat occupant weight combined with a full fuel load can produce a legal takeoff CG that slides aft of limits once those wing tanks empty.
+That’s what makes this problem endearing to us student pilots: it’s not just about the numbers at departure.
+Some loading configurations that are perfectly legal at takeoff drift out of limits as fuel burns.
+Heavy rear passengers, minimal front-seat weight, full tanks — apparently a legal takeoff CG that wanders aft of limits once those wing tanks get low.
 The math tells you before the airplane does.
-Always verify both the takeoff and the landing condition when the loading is anything unusual.
+Always verify both the takeoff and landing condition when anything about the loading looks unusual.

 Reading the CG Envelope Chart — What Examiners Expect

-The CG envelope chart is a two-axis graph.
-The X axis runs left to right showing CG location in inches aft of datum.
-The Y axis runs bottom to top showing gross weight in pounds.
-Your calculated point — weight on Y, CG on X — must land inside the shaded envelope to be airworthy.
+The CG envelope chart is a two-axis graph — X axis shows CG location in inches aft of datum, Y axis shows gross weight in pounds.
+Your calculated point must land inside the shaded envelope.
+Simple enough in principle.
+Less simple at 8 AM with an examiner watching your pencil.

-Common student mistake: reversing the axes and plotting weight on X, CG on Y. The chart is unreadable that way and the examiner will catch it immediately.
+Common student mistake: reversing the axes and plotting weight on X, CG on Y. The chart becomes unreadable and the examiner catches it immediately.
+Every time.

-- Forward CG limit: A structural and handling limit.
-Too far forward means the nose is heavy, elevator authority decreases, and rotation on takeoff requires excessive back pressure.
-At extreme forward CG, the aircraft may not rotate at all at published Vr.
+• Forward CG limit: A structural and handling boundary.
+Too far forward and the nose goes heavy — elevator authority drops, rotation on takeoff requires excessive back pressure, and at the extreme, the aircraft may not rotate at all at published Vr.

-When an examiner asks “what would happen if your CG were aft of limits,” the answer that passes is not “it would be out of limits.”
-That’s circular.
-The answer they want: reduced longitudinal stability, increased sensitivity to pitch inputs, degraded stall recovery, and reduced margin for pilot error in upset recovery.
-Explain the aerodynamics, not just the legal status.
-That’s the difference between reciting a rule and understanding it — and examiners hear that difference every single checkride.
+While you won’t need a graduate-level aerodynamics lecture, you will need a handful of solid explanations ready to go.
+When an examiner asks what happens if the CG is aft of limits, “it would be out of limits” might be the worst possible answer — circular, tells them nothing.
+What they want: reduced longitudinal stability, increased pitch sensitivity, degraded stall recovery characteristics, and a shrinking margin for error in unusual attitude recovery.
+Explain the aerodynamics.
+That’s the difference between reciting a rule and actually understanding it, and examiners hear that difference on every single checkride.

-The numbers in this article give you a working framework.
-The habit of checking every condition, takeoff through landing, is what actually keeps passengers safe.
+The numbers here give you a working framework.
+The habit of checking every condition — takeoff through landing — is what actually keeps people safe.

 Stay in the loop